• Brian Platt

 Brian’s Professional Career

-In Kansas City, Brian served as City Manager and helped launch and guide more than $5 billion in redevelopment projects in less than 5 years.
+In Kansas City, Platt served as City Manager and helped launch and guide more than $5 billion in redevelopment projects in less than 5 years.
 This activity represented a major period of development across the city.
 He also introduced sustainability efforts, including planting 10,000 trees within three years and pursuing the development of one of the largest solar arrays in the United States, demonstrating a commitment to long-term environmental resilience.

-In both cities, he worked to improve the delivery of essential public services.
+In both cities, Brian worked to improve the delivery of essential public services.
 These improvements included record levels of street resurfacing and stronger snow removal operations.
 He also supported efforts to provide additional resources for low-income families and individuals experiencing homelessness.

-Earlier in his career, Brian worked in management consulting with McKinsey & Company and served as a kindergarten teacher with Teach For America.
+Earlier in his career, Platt worked in management consulting with McKinsey & Company and served as a kindergarten teacher with Teach For America.
 He also served as an Emergency Medical Responder for United Rescue in Jersey City and volunteered as a firefighter in his hometown of Mountain Lakes, NJ, for 10 years.

 Recognition & Honors

-Brian has received recognition for leadership, academic performance, and community involvement in both professional and academic settings.
+Brian Platt has received recognition for leadership, academic performance, and community involvement in both professional and academic settings.
 His honors include being named a 2024 “40 Under 40” award recipient, recognition as Emory University’s Most Outstanding Fraternity Chapter President, and being named Alpha Epsilon Pi National Fraternity President of the Year.
 He was also selected for Emory University’s 100 Senior Honorary Award, which recognizes the university’s most influential graduating seniors.

 Brian was inducted into Omicron Delta Kappa, the Order of Omega, and Phi Sigma Tau honor societies.
 He earned several Dean’s List distinctions and recognition from the National Society of Collegiate Scholars.
 During his time at the university, he co-founded the Olympic Weightlifting Club, served two terms as vice president, qualified twice for the National Collegiate Olympic Weightlifting Championships, and competed for three years on the track and field team.

-In public service, he received national recognition for innovation and leadership.
+In public service, Platt received national recognition for innovation and leadership.
 He was named to ELGL’s Top 100 Local Government Leaders in the United States for four consecutive years from 2017 to 2020.
 He was also recognized as a Top 100 Millennial in New Jersey Government by Insider NJ in 2018 and 2020 and honored as a Government Innovator by Bloomberg Cities.

 Brian is a co-author of the International City/County Management Association’s Effective Supervisory Practices (6th Edition) and has served as an instructor and session leader for CityLab’s Innovation Studio.
 His service and commitment to inclusion were also recognized through honors, including Firefighter of the Year from the Mountain Lakes Volunteer Fire Department, a Diversity Award from the Jackson County, Missouri Bar Association, and a National Inclusion Award from Variety Kansas City.